 - Provide an official transcript from the academic institution reflecting a minimum GPA meeting the requirements of each respective Intern program

 - Be available for an interview and other applicable processing between July and November

-- Be available and geographically located in Chantilly, Virginia, for the 10-week summer program
+- Be available and geographically located near NRO Headquarters in Chantilly, VA or ground stations, for the 10-week summer program

 - Register with the Selective Service System, if the student is male, over 18 years of age, and born after December 31, 1959

 To be considered for NRO employment, applicants generally must not have used illegal drugs or misused prescription drugs within the last 12 months.
 Although the legalization of marijuana has occurred under certain state laws, the NRO follows federal statute and prohibits the use of illegal drugs, including marijuana.

 The NRO Student Internship Program offers various benefits to students including:

 - Paid internships